 The sins of anger, bitterness, resentment, hatred, judging, and pride keep captive love, joy, peace, patience, kindness, goodness, gentleness (humility), faithfulness (trust), and self-control so they cannot operate in us or flow out of us to others.
 To learn how to be free from anger and this stronghold combination, please visit my website, you will be glad you did.

-The above statements are passages from my book called “Unseen Battles for Your Mind,” which is in the editing stage, and therefore, is not to be recopied without my permission.
+The above statements are passages from my book called “Unseen Battles for Your Mind,” which is in the editing stage, and therefore, are not to be recopied without my permission.